Welfare & Bursary

 Payments from the Bursary Fund may affect the student's entitlement to means-tested social security benefits, for example, income support, housing benefit or council tax benefit.

-Students who are worried about the impact of the Bursary Fund on their benefits should consult an experienced adviser, for example, at a Citizens Advice Bureau or their Job Centre Plus contact.
+Students who are worried about the impact of the Bursary Fund on their benefits should consult an experienced advisor at their local Job Centre Plus.